Gregstrq/LightLattices.jl/README.md

 In the case of `RegularLattice`-s with periodic boundary conditions, `relative_coordinate` returns the shortest connecting vector.
 (Actually, in the case of complex unit cell, there can be several "shortest" vectors.
 The problem is resolved by a simple heuristic, described in the docs).

+There are three available types to describe the unit cell: `HomogeneousCell`, `TrivialCell` and `InhomogeneousCell`.
+`HomogeneousCell` refers to a homogeneous collection of nodes. `TrivialCell` behaves like `HomogeneousCell` with single node at the origin (zero coordinates).
+Finally, `InhomogeneousCell` is useful in the situation where one need to distinguish between several groups of nodes in the unit cell.
+For example, we can have several groupes of nodes corresponding to the different types of nuclei which occupy these nodes.

 ## Examples